-Pursuant to the May 15, 2020, Mayoral Proclamation to Further promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department further provides the following specific directives and guidance to best mitigate the further spread of COVID-19 in New Orleans, effective January 3, 2022.
+Pursuant to the May 15, 2020, Mayoral Proclamation to Further promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department further provides the following specific directives and guidance to best mitigate the further spread of COVID-19 in New Orleans, effective February, 2022.

-As defined by the Centers for Disease Control and Prevention ("CDC") and adopted by the City of New Orleans, a gathering refers to a planned or spontaneous event, indoors or outdoors, with a small number of people participating or a large number of people in attendance such as a community event or gathering, concert, festival, conference, parade, wedding, or sporting event.
+As defined by the Centers for Disease Control and Prevention ("CDC") and adopted by the City of New Orleans, a gathering refers to a planned or spontaneous event, indoors or outdoors, with a small number of people participating or a large number of people in attendance such as a community event or gathering, concert, festival, conference, wedding, or sporting event.
 The City of New Orleans further considers gatherings to include any time when members of different households congregate for any reason not otherwise set forth in these guidelines.

-a) Indoor Events of More than 500 Individuals
+a) Indoor Events

-- Individuals attending indoor events of more than 500 individuals are strongly recommended to wear masks through the duration of event (except while actively eating or drinking). - All individuals attending indoor gatherings in the types of establishments listed in the previous section are subject to the requirement to show proof of their COVID-19 vaccination or a negative test result as outlined in that section, regardless of the size of the indoor gathering.
+- o Individuals attending indoor events are required to wear masks or face coverings through the duration of the events (except while actively eating or drinking). - O All individuals attending indoor gatherings in the types of establishments listed in the previous section are subject to the requirement to show proof of their COVID-19 vaccination or a negative test result as outlined in that section, regardless of the size of the indoor gathering.